benhoyt/juju-docs/sdk/pebble.md

 To add a configuration layer, call [`Container.add_layer`](https://ops.readthedocs.io/en/latest/#ops.model.Container.add_layer) with a label for the layer, and the layer's contents as a YAML string, Python dict, or [`pebble.Layer`](https://ops.readthedocs.io/en/latest/#ops.pebble.Layer) object.

-You can see an example of `add_layer` under the ["Autostart" heading](#heading--autostart) above.
+You can see an example of `add_layer` under the ["Replan" heading](#heading--replan) above.
 The `combine=True` argument tells Pebble to combine the named layer into an existing layer of that name (or add a layer if none by that name exists).
 Using `combine=True` is common when dynamically adding layers.

 Because `combine=True` combines the layer with an existing layer of the same name, it's normally used with `override: replace` in the YAML service configuration.
 This means replacing the entire service configuration with the fields in the new layer.